Maintaining a profitable affiliate program requires being able to decipher what ROAS is. We outline the importance of ROAS in this article.

 - Develop effective strategies that increase exposure

 How to Calculate ROAS

-When there are several campaigns on the go, they all contribute clicks, sales, and revenues to an enterprise.
+When there are several campaigns running simultaneously, they all contribute clicks, sales, and revenue.

-Calculating the ROAS for each will provide businesses with a measure of relative performance, letting them instantly see which of their campaigns are generating healthy returns and which are not.
+Calculating the ROAS for each will provide brands with a measure of relative performance, letting them instantly see which of their campaigns are generating healthy returns and which are not.